 Q1.
 What is asthma?

-For more information watch the 'Boostershot comic – ‘What is asthma? – Pathophysiology of asthma video.
-This gives an overview of what happens to the airway and how symptoms can be treated.
+For more information watch the following video: 'Boostershot comic – ‘What is asthma? – Pathophysiology of asthma.
+It shows what happens to the airway, and how symptoms can be treated.

 Q1.
 Should my student attend school trips?

-Depending on how long the school trip is, it is worth checking to ensure you have a care plan in place for the child or young person and this is correct.
-If you are going away longer than the school day, the child may require additional medicines to control their epilepsy.
-Your school should have a policy on administering and managing medicines for children, additional information can be sort from your local authority or school nursing team.
-This will cover how to obtain consent from their legal guardian, how to store the medicines safety though it is important that the care plan you have is accurate and you are comfortable in supporting medicines taking.
+Depending on how long the school trip is, check to see if a care plan is in place for the child or young person, and that it is correct.
+If you are going away for longer than the school day, the child may require additional medicines to control their epilepsy.
+Your school should have a policy on administering and managing medicines for children.
+You can get more information from your local authority or school nursing team.
+It will provide you with guidance on how to obtain consent from their legal guardian and how to store the medicines safety.

-School activates such as swimming are encouraged with the right support in place such as utilizing a swimming pool that has lifeguard support and that the lifeguard is made aware of the diagnosis.
-When swimming it is also advised to have an allocated person to watch the child in the pool e.g. a parent could watch the child whilst in a group swimming lesson.
+School activates including swimming are encouraged with the right support in place.
+For example, check if the pool has a lifeguard and that the lifeguard is made aware of the diagnosis.
+When swimming, an allocated person should also watch the child in the pool e.g. a parent could watch the child while they attend a group swimming lesson.

-Contact sports such as football and rugby are fine unless specified otherwise in the school care plan.
+Contact sports such as football and rugby are fine, unless otherwise stated in the school care plan.